Fortnum & Mason

 A quintessentially British dining experience

-We worked with the Virgin Atlantic Design team to add some British-themed luxury to Upper Class meal service.
+We worked with the Virgin Atlantic Design team to add some British-themed luxury to the Upper Class meal service.
 Our design strategy was to improve the serving process for crew and passengers, and to design products that reinforced the Virgin brand.

 EXHIBITED AMBIENTE 2014